 Hi hat cymbals are mounted onto a hi hat stand, with the top hi hat being affixed onto the hi hat rod with a hi hat clutch.
 They can be played in a range of ways, from being played tightly closed to wide open or anything in between.
 Loose hi hats create a much louder and aggressive ‘sloshy’ metallic sound.

 If someone was asked to think about what noise a cymbal makes, it’s bound to be a crash cymbal!
-It’s a stand alone cymbal that produces a loud and explosive sound used to punctuate parts of a rhythm or song.
+It’s a stand-alone cymbal that produces a loud and explosive sound used to punctuate parts of a rhythm or song.

 Crash cymbals are most often played at the end of a drum fill, to help signify a musical transition whilst adding some excitement and variety.
 The sound of a crash cymbal is loud, washy, and explosive in order to cut through the music!

 Crash cymbals typically range from 14” in diameter to 22” inches.
 Crash cymbals also drastically vary in weight and thickness, altering the sound altogether.
 The most common crash cymbal sizes are 16” and 18” in diameter.
-In my opinion the crash cymbal is the most fun type of cymbal to play!
+In my opinion, the crash cymbal is the most fun type of cymbal to play!

-A ride cymbal is played different from a crash cymbal.
+A ride cymbal is played differently from a crash cymbal.
 A crash cymbal is most often struck on the edge with the shoulder of the drumstick, whilst a ride cymbal is played on the top surface (the bow) or the bell with the tip of the drumstick.

 A ride cymbal sound is most often a clean and articulate ‘ping’ sound that has a defined note and a short sustain, in comparison to the long sustain and washy explosive sound of a crash cymbal.

-Now we’re moving onto the effects cymbals.
 Splash cymbals are popular and fun types of cymbals to play – they are essentially tiny crash cymbals and they are much smaller and thinner.
 Splash cymbals vary between 6” and 12” typically in size.

 Because of their compact size they are easy to place within an existing drum set configuration, and there is lots of flexibility with where to mount them.